AI Agent Index

 How does pricing compare between Roo Code vs Kilo Code?

-Roo Code uses a free model.
+Roo Code uses a free model with pricing on request.
 Kilo Code uses a freemium model, starting at $19 per month.

 View full Roo Code profile